Multi Project Wafer editor

 - A design database analyzer combined with an assembly rule checker warrants that the multi-chip assembly is free from error and can be manufacture.

 - A metal fill engine inserts “dummy tiles” into empty areas of the assembly.
-This engine helps to flatten the surface of each metal layer before CMP and increase manufacturing yield, for instance.
+Firstly, this engine helps to flatten the surface of each metal layer before CMP.
+Secondly, it increases manufacturing yield, for instance.

 - The final layout database is constructed to avoid consistency problems.
 The generated user documentation can be customized for the design and manufacturing teams.

 GOTmuch is fully integrated in XYALIS Mask Data Preparation solution.
 It handles standard layout and job deck formats: GDSII, OASIS ®, MEBES.
+It also exports data in Maly format (Semi P45).
 Each module can run through the common graphical user interface, or on the command line for automatic processing and easy inclusion in an existing flow.

 GOTmuch has been developed to automate the entire MPW management flow:

 - Minimize production costs: maximize numbers of chips produced in the assembly and minimize number of wafers necessary to deliver all chips to customers.